 Statement of objectives

-- The general assessment of the development Carey Island port will be addressed in Part III of this research paper.
+- The developments of ASEAN Ports will be addressed in Part II of this research paper.